tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 ## What Next?

 I've still got some potatoes, and I think I'll keep going until I use them all up.
-I want to see if weight loss continues.
-I might even buy more potatoes, but I'm undecided.
+Maybe a few more days might give me an idea whether or not my weight loss is a real trend or just random fluctuation.

 Eventually, though, I expect to switch back to my proven keto and time-restricted feeding strategy.
 That diet may take longer to lose the weight I want to lose, but it's a lot more fun and never made my insides hurt.